15/3 Credit Card Payment Method: What It Is & How It Works

 Does it hurt credit to make multiple payments a month?

-While most people won’t see a ton of benefit from using the 15/3 payment method to make multiple payments a month, it won’t hurt either.
+While most people won’t see a major benefit from using the 15/3 payment method to make multiple payments a month, it won’t hurt either.
 There isn’t a downside to making multiple payments other than making sure you have the money in your bank account for the payment and can handle the logistics of organizing multiple payments.

 Photo credit: iStock/Vladimir Sukhachev